dphfox/scoped/README.md

 ## Constructors

-Traditionally, objects have `:destroy()` methods to clean themselves up.
+Traditionally, constructors insert `:destroy()` methods for cleaning objects up.
 This is how Luau users typically limit the lifetime of an object.

 ```Lua
 local function Person(name)